rpillar/COBOLSourceViewer/README.md

 Create the following folders :-

-./source/code
-where the COBOL code needs to go
+./source/code - *where the COBOL code needs to go*

-./source/copy
-where the COBOL copybooks need to go
+./source/copy - *where the COBOL copybooks need to go*

-./html/code
-the processed COBOL html files go here
+./html/code - *the processed COBOL html files go here*

-./html/copy
-the processed COBOL copybook go here
+./html/copy - *the processed COBOL copybook go here*